 This is the best of best.
 A Halloween decoration that's one part Halloween and one part April Fool's joke.
 Both days revolve around scaring the shit out of each other - one of them was just smart enough to lessen the blow with an offering of candy.

 Halloween is one of those love it or hate it holidays.
 I happen to love it.
 The goth, the decorating, the darkness, the creep.
 I love giving my house a dark, eerie quality.
 Of course when you own a 180 year old house, you could fill it with marshmallows and rainbows and it would still have a dark, eerie quality.

-I decorate for Halloween about 2 weeks before the event.
-2 weeks seems just the right amount of time to freak myself out for.
-I have a mummified cat that terrifies me every time I see it.
-There’s black netting and lace thrown around, spiders, weird things in jars, and bones piled up in weird places.
+I decorate the inside of my house for Halloween about 2 weeks before the event.
+There's black netting and lace thrown around, spiders, weird things in jars, and bones piled up in strange places.
 You know.
-In places one wouldn’t normally pile their collection of bones.
+In places one wouldn't normally pile their collection of bones.